What Is Adverse Impact?

 Give hiring managers all the training and support they need to effectively use your organization’s chosen hiring platform for interviewing.
 If necessary, illustrate how it integrates with your organization’s applicant tracking system.

-Get them comfortable with the digital version of your interview workflow, and make sure they know how to navigate the digital interview guide and how to fill out and submit the scorecard.
+Get them comfortable with the digital version of your interview workflow, and make sure they know how to navigate the digital interview guide and how to fill out and submit a candidate scorecard.

 There could be a steep learning curve, especially for interviewers uncomfortable with technology.
 See if the vendor can support you by offering interview platform training or training guides to your hiring managers.